650.000 - Faculty and Staff Development and Training Program

 June 20, 2017

-To advance the college’s commitment to equity and advancing social justice, all full-time faculty and staff will be required to complete one (1) Power, Privilege, and Inequity (PPI) annually.
+To advance the college’s commitment to equity and advancing social justice, and to remain in compliance with SB5227, all college employees will be required to complete an annual anti-racist training program.
 The course must be approved in advance by the Office of Diversity, Equity, and Inclusion.
-Classified staff must take the training during regularly paid time.
-The PPI course must meet the following requirements:

-The training/event must be at least 1 ½ hours and should be centered around race, gender, gender identity, sexual orientation, ability, citizenship status, religion, or other intersections AND participants should learn three or more of the following outcomes:
+PPI trainings will be anti-racist and will be centered around race, gender, gender identity, sexual orientation, ability, citizenship status, religion, or other intersections AND participants should learn three or more of the following outcomes:

 - Engage in dialogue around topics of power, privilege and inequity (including race, gender, sexual orientation, ability, citizenship status, religion or other intersections)